GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/README.md

 using a discovery document development process.

-The new Google Cloud Endpoints Frameworks for App Engine provides [additional functionality][3] using OpenAPI which is a paid service.
+The new Google Cloud Endpoints Frameworks for App Engine provides [additional functionality][3] using OpenAPI which may require payment.
 It's recommended that you migrate projects using the prior version of [Cloud Endpoints Frameworks][1].

 [1]: https://cloud.google.com/appengine/docs/java/endpoints/